-Finding a mentor whose experience is a good fit for your startup’s current developmental stage has a lot of advantages.
+Finding a startup mentor whose experience is a good fit for your startup’s current developmental stage has a lot of advantages.
 They’ll be better able to relate to your challenges and their ideas for growth and scalability will be more relevant to your current business reality.

 For example, if you’re not swimming in millions of dollars of VC money and your startup is currently still in the MVP stage, you should be looking to get mentored by a founder with a lot of experience launching bootstrapped lean startups.